 Add ginger and garlic: To amp up the flavor even more when using store-bought curry paste, you can sauté half a tablespoon of ginger and garlic in oil along with the paste.

-Coconut Milk: Experiment with different types of coconut milk.
-Use full-fat coconut milk for a rich and creamy texture, or opt for light coconut milk for a lighter version with fewer calories.
+Coconut Milk: Experiment with different varieties of coconut milk.
+Use full-fat coconut milk for a rich, creamy texture, or opt for light coconut milk for a lighter, lower-calorie option.

 How to Serve?